Stoke Park, Guildford: History

 Stoke was originally a parish south of the River Wey.
-In 1894, it became part of Guildford, when the parish of Stoke was split into two, Stoke-within-Guildford and Stoke-next-Guildford.
+In 1894, it became part of Guildford, when the parish of Stoke was split into two, Stoke-within-Guildford and Stoke next Guildford.
 Before 1762, the site of Stoke Park was called the Paddocks, it was owned by a Mr Dyson who laid out its dimensions.
 In 1780, it was purchased by a Mr Aldesey.
 He bought it along with Stoke Mills.
 The road that later became the A320 Stoke Road/Woking Road was diverted in 1780 to the west end of St. John's Church in Stoke away from Stoke Park.
 It runs north to south, to the west of the ornamental gardens and the model boating lake in the park.

-In 1879 Samuel Budgett bought 100 acres of the estate, along with the mansion for £35,000, from Lord Onslow.
+William Onslow, 4th Earl of Onslow, offered around 250 acre of land, including the future Stoke Park and two farms for sale at auction in 1879.
+Around 100 acres, including the mansion, was purchased by Samuel Smith Budgett of Monument Yard, London.
+Budgett died in February 1906, and after the death of his widow in November 1911, the property passed to his son, Richard Samuel Budgett.
+During the First World War, Stoke Lodge was used as a convalescent home for children from London.